 Parameter Description -Dvbroker.sm.profileName= <profile></profile> The name of the Session Manager connection profile you want to use to establish a connection with the database.
 This is required. -Dvbroker.sm.pstorePath= <path></path> The path to the directory where the persistent store files are located.
-By default, the persistent store files are located in <vbroker_adm>/its/session_manager/.</vbroker_adm> -Dvbroker.sm.configName= <name></name> The name of the Session Manager Configuration Server you're using.
-By default, the name assigned to the Session Manager Configuration Server is <host>smcs</host> where host is the name of the server on which you created the Session Manager connection profile.
-This can also be thought of as the profile set name.
+By default, the persistent store files are located in Located in VBROKER_ADM>/its/session_manager/. -Dvbroker.sm.configName= <name></name> The name of the Session Manager Configuration Server you're using.
+By default, the name assigned to the Session Manager Configuration Server is <host>smcs where host is the name of the server on which you created the Session Manager connection profile.
+This can also be thought of as the profile set name.</host>

-For information about what defaults are used if you do not specify the -Dvbroker.sm.pstorePath parameter, see "Checking for the default path to persistent store files" on page 113.
-For information about how to set up a Session Manager connection profile, see "Using the Session Manager Profile Sets section" on page 147.
+For information about what defaults are used if you do not specify the -Dvbroker.sm.pstorePath parameter, see "Checking for the default path to persistent store files".
+For information about how to set up a Session Manager connection profile, see "Using the Session Manager Profile Sets section".